salkin-mada/Convenience/README.md

 It is plain sailing and easy as pie

 ## Installation
+clone this repository to your `Platform.userExtensionDir`

+or

-In SuperCollider, evaluate the following code to install it as a quark:
+In SuperCollider, evaluate the following code to install it as a Quark:

 ```scd
 Quarks.install("https://github.com/salkin-mada/Convenience.git")